 Modern Slavery Act Transparency Statement

-- Ricoh received a gold rating from EcoVadis in their global supplier survey for the fourth consecutive year.
+- Ricoh Company, Ltd. has received the highest Gold rating in the sustainability survey conducted by EcoVadis.
+Since receiving the first Gold rating in 2014, Ricoh has consistently received the highest rating in the survey.
 EcoVadis assesses corporate policies, initiatives and achievements in areas concerning the Environment, Labor Practices, Fair Business Practices, and Supply Chain.

 - Ricoh continues to be recognised in the FTSE4Good Index Series and the FTSE Blossom Japan Index.